Digital Organizer School

 - September 3: Applications close

 - September 10: Notification for acceptance or waitlist candidates

 Training Fee Details

-Digital Organizer School is need-blind, and admissions decisions will be made without regards to ability to pay.
+Digital Organizer School is need-blind, and admissions decisions will be made without regard to ability to pay.
 When you apply, you can indicate if you need a scholarship to be able to attend.